Salah Hamouri: 2011 Release: the Shalit prisoner exchange

-2011-2016
+New studies (2011-2016)

 Hamouri changed his vocational interests from sociology to law, and enrolled as a law student at Al Quds University near Abu Dis in the West Bank.
 His access to the university suffered from several bureaucratic hassles (tracasseries) regarding his freedom of movement.
 (Note: "Depuis sa libération, Salah Hamouri fait l'objet de tracasseries.
 Récemment, il s'est vu interdit de séjour en Cisjordanie et donc de terminer ses études de droit.")
 "On several occasions, Israeli authorities banned him from entering the West Bank, affecting his ability to pursue his education.")
 In April 2015, the military commander of the West Bank Nitzan Alon banned him from entering the area for a period of six months, from 24 March until 24 September 2015, meaning that he would not be able to sit his exam in July to qualify as a lawyer.
 He subsequently enrolled in graduate school for a master's degree in human rights.
 The ban was renewed twice hindering his practical training to be a lawyer.
 The restriction, whose rationale was unexplained, lasted continuously for one and a half years, destroying his social life, obstructing his participation in social events with family such as weddings and graduation ceremonies; and denied him access to his workplace in Ramallah, or visiting his parents in Al-Ram.

-Re-arrest
+Re-arrest and legal proceedings (2017-early 2020s)

 On 20 August 2017, having completed his legal studies, Hamouri was admitted to the Palestinian bar as a qualified lawyer.
 He lacked only certification to practice, which was scheduled on taking an oath in September.
 Three days later, he was re-arrested during a night raid on his home in Kafr Aqab on 23 August, and placed under detention for five days.
 His family only learned of his arrest after his neighbour phoned them.
 A hearing took place on 27 August, and, when the prosecution failed to list a charge sheet for indictment, the judge ordered his release conditionally: he was to be confined for 10 days in Reineh, banned from Jerusalem for 3 months, prohibited from travel for the same period, and required to post bail for $3,000.
 His father immediately undertook to post the bail, but the bureaucratic procedure took time.
 Before it was completed, on the 29 August the Israeli Minister for Defense Avigdor Lieberman issued an order once more placing him under the regime of administrative detention for six months in Ktzi'ot Prison in the Negev where his mother was permitted to visit him for 45 minutes once a month.
 The detention blocked his completion of his master's degree in law.